 However, there are still setbacks to van life with a pet that NEED to be considered.
 After all, you want the best life for your pet as much as you want the best life for yourself, right?
-Some places don’t allow dogs and if it’s too hot or cold to make the van comfortable, we do not go.
+Some places don’t allow dogs and if it’s too hot or cold to make the van comfortable, we don’t go.
 This happens more than you would think.
 If your pet has separation anxiety or can’t be trusted off a leash, the van life might be especially stressful for you.
 But if you are willing to make many sacrifices and accommodate all of your pet’s quirks to give them a HAPPY and ENJOYABLE life, then you can certainly find a way to make this lifestyle work.

 7. What are your hobbies?